LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 ![An old version of IVO-BAU.de - showing the title and a picture of the office](/posts/my-nerd-path/ivo_bau.png)

 My first big project with something comparable with a customer was for my sports club.
 It's a multi Wordpress website with a custom theme.
-TO be honest I'm still quite happy how it looks.
+To be honest I'm still quite happy how it looks.
 Ofcourse it could use some optimization, but overall it's still not completely broken by someone writing everything in red and with Comic Sans.
 During this I felt in love with this concept of CPTs (Custom Post Types), I added some: teams, department management, events.
 Then enhanced all of it with ACF (Advanced Custom Fields), e.g. to link to the current table for each team.
 I learned a lot and would do it now days completely different.
 Again, it continued that I was responsible for the design, all assets and development.

 ![Screenshot of handball.tv-edigheim.de showing the start page](/posts/my-nerd-path/tv_edigheim.png)